gitkraken/gitkraken-client-docs/gitkraken-client/git-lfs.md

 It is most likely that you have switched to a repository that does not have LFS initialized.
 If you wish to initialize this repo with LFS, you can do so by navigating to the hamburger menu → LFS → Initialize LFS on this repo.

-### I added a LFS tracking pattern in GitKraken Client but files with that pattern are not being tracked by LFS, what gives?
+### I added a LFS tracking pattern in GitKraken Desktop but files with that pattern are not being tracked by LFS, what gives?

 Only new files will be tracked by the newly added pattern.
 If files of the newly added pattern are already being tracked by Git, you will need to untrack them and then re-track them.

-The easiest way to do this in GitKraken Client is to remove the files from the repository (Git will think they have been removed/deleted), commit, then re-add the files and re-commit.
+The easiest way to do this in GitKraken Desktop is to remove the files from the repository (Git will think they have been removed/deleted), commit, then re-add the files and re-commit.
 The re-added files should now follow your new tracking pattern.

 ### After trying to push my files, I see a prompt requiring my credentials.
 What credentials is it referring to?